With the rapidly changing nature of the Covid-19 outbreak, information and advice on the matter has been updated on a regular basis.

 Boris Johnson’s announcement on the 22 February 2021 introduced us to the Government’s four-step plan for a return to normality for businesses.

-From 8 March, people in England will see restrictions start to lift, offering a hope for a transition towards a more normal life.
+From 8 March, people in England will see restrictions start to lift.
+Giving a glimmer of hope for a transition towards a more normal life.

 The roadmap will slowly open up different types of businesses in each step up until the 21st June, but what support is available in the meantime?